Phala-Network/phala-wiki-next/content/en-us/mine/solo/2-0-solo-mining.md

 If you select the "Prune" mode, and this is the first time that you install the mining tools which means there is no headers data in the miner.

-After the Configuration, do remember update headers with
+After the Configuration, do remember to update headers with

 ```bash
 sudo phala update headers